Why is this important?

 It is normal to give eight weeks notice.
 However, you can give a minimum of 14 days notice, although this may mean that the wedding ceremony will have to be postponed.
 The registrar will issue a marriage schedule.
 You won't be able to get married without this.
 If you are having a religious ceremony, this must take place within 14 days of receiving the schedule.
 In addition to this, the schedule must be signed at the religious ceremony by the person performing the marriage.

-The marriage must take place within 12 months from the date of entry of the notice (three months if one of you is housebound, detained or resident in Scotland or Northern Ireland).
+The marriage must take place within 12 months from the date of entry of the notice (three months if one of you is housebound, detained or resident in Northern Ireland).
 If the marriage does not take place within that time, the process must be repeated.

 Procedure for marrying